shawna-p/mysterious-messenger/docs/miscellaneous.rst

 Displaying Achievements
 -----------------------

 There are two screens relating to achievements, both found in ``game/achievements.rpy``.
-The first is ``scree achievement_popup``, a screen which receives a popup as an argument and is expected to display itself for some time and then hide itself again.
+The first is ``screen achievement_popup``, a screen which receives a popup as an argument and is expected to display itself for some time and then hide itself again.
 The second is ``achievement_gallery``, which is receives no arguments and is expected to display a list of the player's achievements.

+Achievement Popup
+^^^^^^^^^^^^^^^^^

+The ``achievement_popup`` screen is passed one argument, the Achievement object which is being granted.
+This screen can look like or do whatever you like, though it should generally have a timer to hide itself after some time has passed, as there is no call for the game to hide the screen again after it's been shown.
+The default screen includes a sliding-out animation with some achievement information, like its name, description, and icon, and hides itself again after 5 seconds.

 Reserved Names
 ===============